TheRedBrain/backpack-attribute/README.md

 # Backpack Attribute

 This is a different approach to a backpack in Minecraft.
-Instead of an item you equip to gain additional inventory slots, this mod adds a new gamerule (backpackSlotAmount) and a new attribute (player.backpack_capacity), which control how many slots you have available in a new backpack screen.\
+Instead of an item you equip to gain additional inventory slots, this mod adds a new gamerule (backpackSlotAmount) and a new attribute (generic.backpack_capacity), which control how many slots you have available in a new backpack screen.\
 The backpack can be opened via a hotkey (B by default).

 The minimum amount of slots is 0, in which case the backpack screen won't open.
 The player gets notified that they currently don't have backpack slots.